+855 (0) 86 665 567

 Ho Chi Minh City, The Mekong Delta, Phu Quoc & Con Dao, Phan Thiet & Mui Ne, Ho Tram & Long Hai

-With temperatures remaining constant year round, the climate of the south is split into two simple seasons, wet and dry.
+With temperatures remaining constant year-round, the climate of the south is split into two simple seasons, wet and dry.
 The dry season begins in November and ends in April/early May with late February to May being slightly hotter and more humid.
-The wet season lasts from May until early November with the months from June, July & August receiving the highest rainfall of the year.
-Throughout much of the wet season rainfall is generally heavy but short lasting, often occurring in a mid-afternoon heavy downpour.
+The wet season lasts from May until early November with the months of June, July & August receiving the highest rainfall of the year.
+Throughout much of the wet season, rainfall is generally heavy but short-lasting, often occurring in a mid-afternoon heavy downpour.

 The average temperatures in the south range between 25 - 35°C year round.